drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 <summary>Hint 3.4</summary>
 Identify what is the right parameter (cz_bot_radius) and uncomment to include it in the output file.
 </details>

+Answer 3.4: At this point, your `history_columns.list` should look like [this](https://drive.google.com/file/d/1Vgw_HoR-RxlRDOVYnTg2WPbh-ZC7L1t4/view?usp=sharing).

 **Task 3.5**: While you're at it, check if there exists default history columns for peak of the burning or the mean molecular weight in <span style="color:purple">``history_columns.list``</span>.